scala/scala-lang/blog/_posts/2019-05-02-community.md

 functional code working together.
 The point of Scala was always to show that these paradigms can be combined in a compact set of unified language features.
-But while the language design stresses unification, the same can not (yet?)  be said about the community of Scala programmers.
+But while the language design stresses unification, the same cannot (yet?) be said about the community of Scala programmers.

 In fact, Scala is used in many different ways.
 There are the people who